-This is a question that I am asked a lot; and rightly so.
+This is a question that I am very passionate about.

-As far as I know, every school district has a cut-off date for children to start Kindergarten.
-The school districts that I have been around have cut-offs in August or September.
-But, I have heard of schools waiting until December.
+As far as I know, every state has a cut-off birth date for children to begin kindergarten.
+The states I am familiar with place their cut-offs in August or September, but some wait until December.

 - Just because the child is ready academically doesn’t mean that he or she is ready emotionally, physically, or socially.

 - Very young children may require a nap or require more sleep at night as going to school all day can be exhausting.